Estimate Time6 min

 Many people believe cash is safe.
 But having too much of your money in cash or a low-yielding savings account can mean your purchasing power shrinks due to inflation.
 Prices on things like housing, food, and education tend to go up over time.
 If you have $100 today, it may buy less in 5 years than it does now.
 By investing in assets that offer the potential to earn a return above the rate of inflation, you have the chance to keep up with price increases.

 So the potential boost from investing part of your savings in riskier investments like stocks could help.
-You don't have to bet the farm looking for double- and triple-digit returns—slow and steady may really win the race.
+You don't have to invest it all looking for double- and triple-digit returns—slow and steady may really win the race.

 The key is to find a mix of investments, blending stable investments with those that are more risky, that you are comfortable with and could stick with over time.